 Thick or thin?
 With or without wings?
 They come in various shapes and sizes.
-Here are five things to keep in mind when choosing sanitary pads.
+Here are five things to keep in mind when choosing menstrual pads.

 Organic or not?

-It’s causing a lot of commotion: ordinary disposable sanitary pads would contain chemicals and toxins.
+It’s causing a lot of commotion: ordinary disposable sanitary pads would contain chemicals and plastics.
 Since there’s no mandatory ingredients list, what exactly the pads are made of remains a well-kept secret.
-And that’s quite strange for products that are worn close to the vagina, one of the most absorbing body parts.
+And that’s quite strange for products that are worn close to the vulva, one of the most absorbing body parts.
 No wonder many new ‘green’ brands are launched.

 But don’t be fooled by an eco-looking packaging alone: real organic sanitary pads are made from organic cotton (cotton is one of the most heavily sprayed crops in the world and traces of those pesticides can be found in the final product) and bleached with hydrogen peroxide (instead of chlorine).
 Not only better for your vagina, also for the environment.